mouadziani/30-days-of-spring/day-03/readme.md

 There are 3 ways to configure spring :
 - XML config
 - Annotations
-- Or just by simple using java codes
+- Or just by using java classes

 To configure it with annotation you have to follow these steps :
 - You have to enable annotation config, by adding this tag`<context:component-scan base-package="io.spring.ioc_annotations"/>` in your **applicationContext.xml** file